 They are also satiating, meaning they can help ward off unhealthy cravings.
 However, nuts are calorie-dense and can lead to weight gain if you eat too many.
 So to avoid excess calories, remember to limit servings to a handful a day.

 The increased production of stress hormones such as adrenaline and cortisol depletes omega-3 levels, and having a low omega-3 status may increase the production of stress hormones.

 Fatty fish is loaded with omega-3 fatty acid which may help ease depression because the nutrients easily interact with mood-related brain molecules, they also enhance the brain functioning power.

 Fatty fish are a great option because they are heart-healthy; they protect your heart from disease.
 They’re also good for just about every part of your body, including the eyes, skin, and hair.
 And Eating Yogurt in Your Daily Diet can help to get silkier hair and shiner Skin.

 Fatty fish include tuna, halibut, salmon, herring, mackerel, sardines, and lake trout.

-Whole grains are a great source of protein, the vitamin B-complex minerals such as magnesium, potassium and calcium, and fibres.
+Whole grains are a great source of protein, the vitamin B-complex minerals such as magnesium, potassium, and calcium, and fibres.
 All these compounds relieve stress and anxiety, boost your mood, sleep, improve memory, and stabilise your blood pressure.

 To boost your serotonin levels, choose healthy and unrefined whole grains, such as brown rice, oatmeal, whole-wheat bread, and other complex carbs, such as starchy veggies, legumes, and sweet potatoes, for better nutrition.
-Try to limit your consumptions of refined carbs such as cake, cookies, white bread, and pasta.
+Try to limit your consumption of refined carbs such as cake, cookies, white bread, and pasta.